-Native American tribes began to be forced from their homelands in 1830 when the Indian Removal Act was passed by the Federal Government.
-As more and more European immigrants arrived in the United States, the government determined that more room was needed for them; therefore, pushing the Indians to unpopulated lands west of the Mississippi River.
-The Indian Removal Act was specifically enacted to remove the Five Civilized Tribes from the southeast, but it would later lead to multiple treaties with other tribes east of the Mississippi River.
+Native American tribes began to be forced from their homelands in 1830 when the Federal Government passed the Indian Removal Act.
+As more and more European immigrants arrived in the United States, the government determined that more room was needed for them, pushing the Indians to unpopulated lands west of the Mississippi River.
+The Indian Removal Act was explicitly enacted to remove the Five Civilized Tribes from the southeast.
+Later, it would lead to multiple treaties with other tribes east of the Mississippi River.

 Negotiations with various Potawatomi bands began in 1832 to move them from their homelands in Indiana to lands in Kansas.
 While many of them complied over the next several years, Chief Menominee and his band at Twin Lakes, Indiana, refused to sign the treaties.

-By August 1838, most of the Potawatomi bands had migrated peacefully to their new lands in Kansas; but, Chief Menominee’s band stayed at their Twin Lakes village.
-Hundreds of others who did not want to leave their homeland joined Menominee’s band, which over time grew from 4 wigwams in 1821 to 100 in 1838.
-As a result, Indiana Governor David Wallace ordered General John Tipton to mobilize the state militia to forcibly remove the tribe.
+By August 1838, most of the Potawatomi bands had migrated peacefully to their new lands in Kansas, but Chief Menominee’s band stayed at their Twin Lakes village.
+Hundreds of others who did not want to leave their homeland joined Menominee’s band, which grew from four wigwams in 1821 to 100 in 1838.
+As a result, Indiana Governor David Wallace ordered General John Tipton to mobilize the state militia to remove the tribe forcibly.

-On August 30th, General Tipton, along with 100 soldiers, arrived at the Twin Lakes Village and began to round up the tribe, burning their crops and homes to discourage them from trying to return.
+On August 30th, General Tipton and 100 soldiers arrived at the Twin Lakes Village and began to round up the tribe, burning their crops and homes to discourage them from trying to return.
 Five days later, on September 4th, the march began with more than 850 Indians and a caravan of 26 wagons to help transport their goods.
-Chief Menominee and two other chiefs, No-taw-kah and Pee-pin-oh-waw, were placed in a horse-drawn jail wagon, while their people walked or rode horseback behind them.
+Chief Menominee and two other chiefs, No-taw-kah and Pee-pin-oh-waw, were placed in a horse-drawn jail wagon while their people walked or rode horseback behind them.
 Each day, the trek began at 8:00 a.m. and continued until 4:00 p.m., when they rested for the evening and were given their only meal of the day.

 The tribe was accompanied by a young priest, Father Benjamin M. Petit.
-Along the way he ministered to the tribe spiritually, emotionally, and physically, tending to the sick.
-That fall there was a terrible drought and unfortunately, what little water they found was usually stagnant, causing many of them to get sick with what was probably typhoid.
-As more and more died along the way, Father Petit baptized the dying children, blessed each grave when someone died, and conducted Mass each day, though he himself also grew sick along the journey.
+Along the way, he ministered to the tribe spiritually, emotionally, and physically, tending to the sick.
+That fall, there was a terrible drought, and unfortunately, what little water they found was usually stagnant, causing many of them to get sick with what was probably typhoid.
+As more and more died along the way, Father Petit baptized the dying children, blessed each grave when someone died, and conducted Mass each day, though he also grew sick along the journey.